Doing business with DNREC during the coronavirus period. More Info

 The Department has determined that Croda, Inc. has violated 7 Del.C.
 Chapter 60, 7 DE.
 Admin.
 Code 7201 and Permit NPDES DE0000621 as follows:

-The settlement agreement between DNREC and Croda, Inc. includes a DNREC Secretary’s Order issued on March 4, 2019, citing Croda for Division of Air Quality violations for the EO release and for the improper maintenance and operation of the Atlas Point facility.
+The settlement agreement between DNREC and Croda, Inc., includes a DNREC Secretary’s Order issued on March 4, 2019, citing Croda for Division of Air Quality violations for the EO release and for the improper maintenance and operation of the Atlas Point facility.
 DNREC’s Division of Water cited Croda for the unpermitted release of deluge water in violation of its NPDES (National Pollutant Discharge Elimination System) permit.
+The settlement agreement also directed Croda to pursue a plan of sampling and remediation, pursuant to HSCA (the Delaware Hazardous Substance Cleanup Act), administered by the Division of Waste and Hazardous Substances’ Site Investigation and Restoration Section (SIRS).
 Through the settlement, DNREC Secretary Shawn M. Garvin issued a Notice of Penalty Assessment and Order to Croda, Inc., for the violations of Delaware air quality regulations and the company’s NPDES permit.
 The Secretary’s Order assesses a penalty of $246,739 to Croda, which includes $16,489 for DNREC cost recovery from responding to and investigating the incident.
-The settlement, including the Order and penalty assessment, can be found on the DNREC website at https://dnrec.alpha.delaware.gov/secretarys-orders/.
+The settlement, including the Order and penalty assessment, can be found on the DNREC website at dnrec.alpha.delaware.gov/secretarys-orders/.
+The Department anticipates that additional costs will be incurred in the future in monitoring testing, compliance, and remediation, and the Department reserves the right to recover any such additional costs.
 Through the settlement agreement, the Department also reserves the right to take additional enforcement regarding these and other violations by Croda.

 The Atlas Point facility has been in its current location since 1937 (81 years).
 Croda purchased the facility in 2006.
 The Delaware Memorial Bridge was built in 1951.